Please note: The department will not be admitting new doctoral applicants to the Learning Technologies program area for the 2021-2022 academic year.

 This course is about human-computer interaction (HCI), and the emphasis is on examining and understanding the designs and strategies for new media through various evaluation and hands-on activities.
 We will examine the use of new media from the perspectives of information design, interaction design, and interface design and learn industry-standard new media tools to illustrate our understanding.
 Developing such design and practical knowledge will enable students to become effective designers for creating and working with interactive technology applications for use in various setting: online, face-to-face, and hybrid.

 EDC 390T Issues and Strategies For Technology Leaders

 This course will examine the concept of a “technology leader” in the context of PK-12 schools.
-Topics include: standards, licensure, technology planning, leader preparation and professional learning, data-driven decision making, technology integration, staff development, and types of leaders.
-Students will understand the roles, responsibilities, and knowledge required of a technology leaders, interpret educational research on technology leadership and identifying promising areas for new research, and develop one’s own technology leadership capabilities.
+Topics include: standards, licensure, technology planning, leader preparation, and professional learning, data-driven decision making, technology integration, staff development, and types of leaders.
+Students will understand the roles, responsibilities, and knowledge required of technology leaders, interpret educational research on technology leadership and identify promising areas for new research, and develop one’s own technology leadership capabilities.

 EDC 385G Learning Technology Planning and Management*

 The course is designed to help you understand the educational technology planning process and to develop components of a technology strategic plan using authentic tools in an authentic context.
 The context for learning the principles and strategies for technology planning is a K-12 school district since almost everyone has had experience either as a student or professional in this setting.